parpalak/rose/README.md

 Instances can be helpful to restrict the scope of search.

 For example, you can try to index blog posts with `instance_id = 1` and comments with `instance_id = 2`.
 Then you can run queries with different restrictions:
 - `(new Query('content'))->setInstanceId(1)` searches through blog posts,
 - `(new Query('content'))->setInstanceId(2)` searches through comments,
-- `(new Query('content'))` searches through everywhere.
+- `(new Query('content'))` searches everywhere.

 If you omit instance_id or provide `instance_id === null`, a value `0` will be used internally.
 This content can match only queries without instance_id restriction.

 ### Content format and extraction

-Rose is designed for websites and web applications.
-It supports HTML format of the content.
-However, it is possible to extend the code to support other formats.
-This can be done via creating a custom extractor:
+Rose is designed for the websites and web applications.
+It supports HTML format of the content by default.
+However, it is possible to extend the code to support other formats (e.g. plain text, markdown).
+This can be done by creating a custom extractor:

 ```php
 use S2\Rose\Extractor\ExtractorInterface;